 What we do

-Crossfields institute is a registered charity that was founded in 2007 with the aim of enabling education providers with a holistic and integrative approach to improve the quality of what they do and offer certification to students.
+Crossfields Institute is a registered charity that was founded in 2007 with the aim of enabling education providers with a holistic and integrative approach to improve the quality of what they do and offer certification to students.
 Crossfields Institute now includes three distinct areas of activity that are collectively known as the Crossfields Institute Group: Firstly we are an Ofqual (The Office of Qualifications and Examinations Regulation) regulated awarding organisation offering a range of certification services to education providers in the UK and abroad.
 Secondly we develop and deliver educational programmes mostly at post-graduate level.
-Thirdly we offer consultancy and coaching services to organisations and individuals.
-These three activities take place through our Awarding, Learning and Consulting branches respectively.
+Thirdly, our branch in Copenhagen, Crossfields Europa, offers consultancy and coaching services to organisations and individuals globally.
+These three activities take place through our Awarding, Learning and the Consulting branches respectively.

 Vision and Philosophy